ClaudeBot/ClaudeBot/README.md

 ## Scripts

 ClaudeBot neither relies on nor supports the old [`hubot-scripts`](https://github.com/github/hubot-scripts) repository.
-Scripts may be added via NPM and `external-scripts.json` or through the `scripts/` directory ([search NPM](https://www.npmjs.com/search?q=hubot-) or visit the [organisation](https://github.com/hubot-scripts) for a list of available scripts).
+Scripts may be added via NPM and `external-scripts.json`, or through the `scripts/` directory ([search NPM](https://www.npmjs.com/search?q=hubot-) or visit the [organisation](https://github.com/hubot-scripts) for a list of available scripts).
 We strongly discourage the use of `hubot-scripts`.

 ## Commands

-Refer to the [installed / external scripts'](https://github.com/ClaudeBot/ClaudeBot/blob/master/external-scripts.json) documentation or visit the [online help page](http://bot.fyianlai.com/ClaudeBot/help) for ClaudeBot.
+Refer to the [installed / external scripts'](https://github.com/ClaudeBot/ClaudeBot/blob/master/external-scripts.json) documentation (i.e. their `README`) or visit the [online help page](http://bot.fyianlai.com/ClaudeBot/help) for ClaudeBot.

 Assuming your copy of the bot is online, its own help page is located at `localhost:8080/BotName/help` by default.
-Also, typing `! help` (on your bot's adapter interface, e.g. Shell, IRC, Slack, etc) will return a list of available commands.
+Also, typing `! help` (on your bot's adapter interface, e.g. Shell, IRC, Slack, etc) will return a list of available commands. `!` is an alias for `ClaudeBot`, and may be used interchangeably.

 ## Community

+We love developing scripts, and improvements for Hubot.
+It is also a good learning experience and we welcome you to join us!

 We are available to help you at [FyreChat's](http://www.fyrechat.net/) #sandbox channel.
 Feel free to open up issues or pull requests.
 Comments, feature requests, bug reports, questions, etc will be entertained.